DoubleTK/InfrastructureManagement/README.md

   - .NET Aspire uses containers for managing the various resources it is responsible for.
   - OddDotNet runs in a container as well.
 - The latest .NET 9.0 SDK, found [here](https://dotnet.microsoft.com/en-us/download).
-- Ngrok for receiving telemetry data from the various Azure resources and demo application.
-  - Ngrok is a reverse proxy that creates an SSH tunnel from their server to your local machine, and then provides a public DNS entry to expose your endpoint.
-It is used for receiving telemetry data from the various Azure resources.
 - Free (or higher) tier Azure account, with a token generated.
 - The Azure CLI, for generating credentials to access Azure resources.
 Installation instructions for the various OS's located [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).